csci-1301/csci-1301.github.io/labs/ConstructorToString/readme.md

     to your `Main` method.

 #.
-Remove `.ToString()` from the previous statement and run your program again.
+Remove `.ToString()` from the previous statement and execute your program again.
 Did something change?

 #.
 "Expand" this method by having it return a more meaningful string: the string returned should also contain the name of the room and its dimensions in meters.
 Use format specifiers to make it look nice!